cneill/appsec-resources/training.md

 - :star: [Ten Immutable Laws of Security](https://blogs.technet.microsoft.com/rhalbheer/2011/06/16/ten-immutable-laws-of-security-version-2-0/) - High-level security principles to keep in mind.

+### Web servers / Browsers

+- [Exotic HTTP Headers](https://peteris.rocks/blog/exotic-http-headers/) - This lists most of the common HTTP headers that are used by web applications to ensure security from the browser perspective.

 ### Handling User Passwords

 - [Password Hashing: Why and How](http://ithare.com/password-hashing-why-and-how/) - This is a high-level overview of how and why to use well-tested approaches to password storage.
 More of a philosophical than technical talk.
 Read this one, then the one below.
 - [How to Safely Store Your Users' Passwords in 2016](https://paragonie.com/blog/2016/02/how-safely-store-password-in-2016) - Solid implementation of current best-practice password hashing in several languages.
 Very specific (i.e. mostly "how", not much "why")

 ### Operations